csc-training/csc-env-eff/part-1/prerequisites/ssh-puhti.md

 💭 The Puhti web interface landing page looks like this:
 ![Puhti web interface](../../_slides/img/ood.png)

-💡 From the pinned apps and top menus you can *e.g.* access your files and open some applications or a command-line interface.
+💡 From the pinned apps and top menus you can, for example, access your files and open some applications or a command-line interface.

 ## Connecting with SSH from the command-line

 💬 The basic Command-Line Interface (CLI) in Unix-based systems is the Terminal.

-💡 Different operating systems have slightly different CLIs and SSH-clients (programs that you can use to connect to the supercomputers).
+💡 Different operating systems have slightly different CLIs and SSH clients, i.e. programs that you can use to connect to the supercomputers.

 ### Connecting from Linux